 4. “The media are all a bunch of liberals and hate big business.”

-This is straight out of Sarah Palin’s playbook and it’s silly.
+This is straight out of Donald Trump’s playbook and it’s silly.
 Although surveys show that about 80% of Whitehouse correspondents are registered Democrats, my guess is that a major survey of the political preferences of all reporters in the country would probably come out like voter registration: 25% Democrat, 25% Republican, the rest independent.
 The smart leader puts her own biases aside, then seeks out media interviews because they are clearly a marketing tool.

 5. “No matter what I say they will twist it and screw me.”